Gordon-Beeming/Free-Short-Keys/README.md

 A open free short keys application

+*Please note that because this is still in BETA there are some rough edges around the keys used for the prefix and suffix, we are working on these and will publish an update when done*

 ## Install

 Head over to [https://clickonce.binary-stuff.com/](https://clickonce.binary-stuff.com/) and download the latest click once deployment of this application.